How do I prepare my device for sale?

 4. Select "Transfer or Reset".

-6. Enter your administrator password and follow the displayed steps.
+6. Enter your administrator password and follow the on-screen steps.

 2. Disk Utility → Erase Volume.